 First Collaboration with Louis Vuitton

-In 2012, Yayoi Kusama first collaborated with Louis Vuitton to create a fashion and accessories collection.
+In 2012, Yayoi Kusama collaborated for the first time with Louis Vuitton to create a fashion and accessories collection.

-The collection was designed by Kusama and included items such as handbags, shoes, apparel and accessories, all featuring her iconic polygonal patterns and splatters.
+The collection was designed by Kusama and included items such as bags, shoes, clothing, and accessories, all featuring her iconic polka dot patterns.

-The collection was launched at a series of worldwide events and made available for purchase at Louis Vuitton stores around the world.
+The collection was launched at a series of global events and made available for purchase at Louis Vuitton stores worldwide.

-The collection was very well received by critics and the public alike, and quickly became one of Louis Vuitton's most popular collections.
+The collection was very well received by critics and the public, quickly becoming one of the most popular collections from Louis Vuitton.

-The collaboration also brought attention to Kusama's work and helped increase her popularity among worldwide audiences.
+The collaboration also brought attention to Kusama’s work and helped increase her popularity among the global audience.

-Louis Vuitton and Yayoi Kusama was one of the first collaborations between contemporary artists and luxury brands, which ended up creating a fashion for years to come.
+Louis Vuitton and Yayoi Kusama was one of the first collaborations between contemporary artists and luxury brands, which ended up creating a trend in the following years.

-So successful was the collaboration that Louis Vuitton and Kusama collaborated again in 2019, with a collection of fashion and accessories, and an exhibition that showcased their famous infinity mirror installations.
+The collaboration was so successful that Louis Vuitton and Kusama collaborated again in 2019, with a fashion and accessories collection, and with an exhibition showcasing her famous infinity mirror installations.

 Yayoi Kusama and Louis Vuitton in 2023

-The year 2023 kicked off with waves around the world as Yayoi Kusama and luxury brand Louis Vuitton collaborated on a new collection that showcased their artistry across the globe.
+The year 2023 began shaking the world with the new collaboration of Yayoi Kusama and the luxury brand Louis Vuitton in a new collection that showcased her art globally.

-In addition to stores fully decorated in Kusama's style, we also had Billboards across the globe, some art installations and several presentations of the brand's collaboration, not to mention the new luxury items that are flooding social media with videos.
+In addition to fully decorated stores in Kusama’s style, we also had billboards around the globe, some artistic installations, and various presentations of the brand collaboration, not to mention the new luxury items that are flooding social media with videos.

 Infinity Mirrors

-Yayoi Kusama: Infinity Mirrors” is a traveling exhibition organized by the Hirshhorn Museum, Smithsonian Institution, Washington DC and displayed in various art museums around the world.
+Yayoi Kusama: Infinity Mirrors” is a traveling exhibition organized by the Hirshhorn Museum, Smithsonian Institution, Washington D.C. and exhibited in various art museums around the world.

-The show was a retrospective of Yayoi Kusama's career and included a variety of her works including paintings, sculptures, installations and video works.
+The exhibition was a retrospective of Yayoi Kusama’s career and included a variety of her works, including paintings, sculptures, installations, and video works.

-Six of his famous infinity mirror installations allowed visitors to immerse themselves in worlds created by Kusama and experience his unique approach to optical illusion.
+Six of her famous infinity mirror installations allowed visitors to immerse themselves in worlds created by Kusama and experience her unique approach to optical illusion.

-Infinity Mirrors was a critical and popular success, and attracted thousands of visitors from all over the world.
+Infinity Mirrors was a critical and public success, attracting thousands of visitors from around the world.
 The exhibition was also accompanied by a book and a documentary about the artist.

-The exhibition was very successful and helped to further increase the popularity of Kusama and her work.
+The exhibition was very successful and helped further increase Kusama’s popularity and her work.

-View of works by Japanese artist Yayoi Kusama during her Asia tour exhibition in Shanghai, China, 16 December 2013.
+View of art works of Japanese artist Yayoi Kusama during her Asia tour exhibition in Shanghai, China, 16 December 2013.

 Infinity Mirrored Room

-Infinity Mirrored Rooms consist of small rooms, usually medium in size, with walls and ceilings covered in mirrors, illuminated by flashing colored lights.
+The Infinity Mirrored Rooms consist of small, typically medium-sized rooms with walls and ceilings covered in mirrors, illuminated by flashing colored lights.

 Visitors are invited to enter the room and stand in the middle of the installation, creating a sense of infinity and optical illusion.

 Kusama began creating these installations in the 1960s and continues to create new versions to this day.
-They are considered one of his most iconic works and have been displayed in museums and art galleries around the world.
+They are considered one of her most iconic works and have been exhibited in museums and art galleries around the world.

-They are known for their ability to immersion, creating a unique and unforgettable sensation for visitors, at the same time, it is a form of expression for the artist, who uses these installations to express her anguish and hallucinations.
+They are known for their immersive quality, creating a unique and unforgettable experience for visitors, while also serving as a form of expression for the artist, who uses these installations to express her anguish and hallucinations.

 The Souls of Millions of Light Years Away